 Our treatment program at Granite Recovery Centers offers a customized treatment option for everyone.
 Our founders are well-versed in the recovery process as they have been where you are.
 We offer an evidence-based treatment program that is highly effective for helping you begin your sober journey.

 When you first enter treatment, you will be medically evaluated and placed in a medically supervised detox program where you will remain for approximately one week or longer if necessary.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
 Following detox, you enter inpatient treatment where you will attend group therapy, individual counseling, and 12-step meetings.
 There will also be daily exercise and time spent learning how to channel your energy into positive behaviors such as meditation.
 You will also learn how to incorporate healthier nutritional habits into your lifestyle.

 Granite Recovery Centers will work with you to determine the amount of time that you will need to remain in the inpatient program.
 You might be able to transition to our intensive outpatient program depending on your circumstances.
 Following inpatient and/or outpatient treatment, you will have options to help you stay on your path of recovery.
 It is highly recommended that you stay in an aftercare program where you will continue to receive counseling.
 We also offer options for sober living so that you can live in an environment where your peers are as focused on recovery as you are.